bnb-chain/bnb-chain.github.io/docs/circulation-model.md

 ## Mint

-When user mint token on the native chain, but do not mint on the parallel chain, it may cause an issue that user can not cross transfer all token from native chain to parallel chain.
+When a user mints a token on the native chain, but does not mint it on the parallel chain, it may cause an issue that users can not cross transfer all tokens from the native chain to the parallel chain.

 Let's walk through an example: